ubeda/DIRACDocs/source/DeveloperGuide/ReleaseProcedure/index.rst

    #This project is a link to another project
    LinkToProject = OtherProject
    #Default values for dirac-install
-   Defaults
+   LocalInstallation
    {
-     #This section can contain the same as the Defaults section in each project's defaults.cfg
+     #This section can contain the same as the LocalInstallation section in each project's defaults.cfg
    }
  }
  #And repeat for each project